aliarjomandbigdeli/RBF_net_evolutionary_training/README.md

 ```
 fitness = 1-sum(sign(abs(indexMax(y)-indexMax(y*)))))/L
 ```
-I used `one-hot encoding` in multi classification.
+I use `one-hot encoding` in multi classification.

 ## Network Architecture
 You can see the network architecture for regression below: